Ngecha/MobileInsight-/README.md

 ## Installation

-use https://mobileapp-ivory.vercel.app/ to get the hosted version
+use https://mobileapp-ivory.vercel.app/ to get the deployed version

 or